-Losing an employee costs time and money, but you also must consider the effects of turnover on the rest of your team.
+Losing an employee costs time and money, but you also must consider the effects of employee turnover on the rest of your team.
 It can negatively impact company culture, productivity, and overall satisfaction for both managers and employees.
 Let’s dive into the various ways turnover can hurt your business and discuss the best options for avoiding them.

 How Employee Turnover Affects Your Team